nikhilmehlan/Agri-Link/README.md

 ## Getting Started

 1. **Clone Repository:**
-   Clone the AgroInsight repository from GitHub and navigate to the project directory.
+   Clone the AgriLink repository from GitHub and navigate to the project directory.

 2. **Install Dependencies:**
    Navigate to the "Frontend" and "Backend" directories and run `npm install` to install the dependencies.